A subtle, soft, creamy Gloucestershire cow’s cheese with a distinctive smell.

 Save cows, eat cheese...

 Stinking Bishop cheese is made by Charles Martell & Son in Dymock, Gloucestershire, using the milk of a specific breed of Gloucester cow.
-Sadly though, the particular breed is close to extension.
+Sadly though, the particular breed is close to extinction.
 In recent years the rising popularity of Stinking Bishop has seen the number of cows rise, but there is still work to be done.
 So the next time you’re tucking into some on your cheeseboard, just know that you’re doing your bit to keep the legacy of Gloucester Stinking Bishop alive.

 Pairings – wines, beers, crackers, chutneys…